 There are still a number of native American tribes who live in Arizona, with more than 20 recognised by federal government.
 One of them still resides within the Grand Canyon itself!

-Do you know any interesting or fun facts about Arizona that we’ve missed?
-Share them with us here in the comments section below!
+Do you know any fun facts about Arizona?
+Share them here in the comments below!